Reverse T3 (also called Reverse Triiodothyronine)

 How do I dose T3 if I choose to use that to lower my RT3?

 Excellent patient information is found here.
+Share this information with your doctor.

 What if my doctor pooh-poohs this problem with Reverse T3?